msakenis/Order-Management-VUE/README.md

 ## :bulb: About The Project

-This is simply an Order management app which purposes to make it easier to track and manage orders status and client information.
+This is simply an Order management app that purposes to make it easier to track and manage orders status and client information.

 ### :hammer: Built With